 Did you know that learning by doing is the most effective learning method?
 Practice Spanish a little bit every day and you’ll speak like a native forever!
-Start right now with these top 10 most common Spanish words and phrases pronounced by native Spanish speakers.
+Start right now with these top 10 most common Spanish words and phrases pronounced by fluent Spanish speakers.

 First impressions matter.
 Don’t let anyone tell you otherwise.
 A word as simple as “hello” in Spanish can work wonders in your interactions with the natives.
 So here’s exactly how to pronounce it: